ntop/ntopng/doc/src/advanced_features/syslog.rst

 base on that parse the content and ingest all the contained information.
-However, in some cases, this is not explicitly specified in the message and an hint is required in order to figure out who is the producer of the log message and parse it correctly, expecially when the same syslog stream contains log messages from multiple producers.
+However, in some cases, this is not explicitly specified in the message and an hint is required in order to figure out who is the producer of the log message and parse it correctly, especially when the same syslog stream contains log messages from multiple producers.
 This is usually not required with logs produced by IDS systems like Suricata for instance, however it is mandatory with some Firewalls supporting *Identity Management* like Fortinet and SonicWALL.
 For this reason, a *Syslog Log Producers* tab is available in the